NithinKS007/Aadhaar-OCR-System-server/README.md

 - **Data Validation**: Verifies if the uploaded images are Aadhaar cards by checking for keywords like "Government of India", "Unique Identification Authority of India", "भारत सरकार", "भारतीय विशिष्ट पहचान प्राधिकरण",.
 - **Aadhaar Card Details Extraction** : Extracts key Aadhaar card details such as name, Aadhaar number, date of birth, gender, and address
 - **Error Handling**: Centralized error handling for API failures and incorrect routes.
-- **Security Enhancements:
+- \*\*Security Enhancements:

 Rate Limiting: Protects against excessive requests by limiting the number of requests a client can make to the API within a specified time period (using express-rate-limit).

-Logging: Request logging for debugging and monitoring using morgan.
+Logging: Request logging for debugging and monitoring using morgan + winston.

 Helmet: Adds security-related HTTP headers to prevent vulnerabilities like cross-site scripting (XSS), clickjacking, and more.